olljanat/portainer-vsts-deploy/docs/overview.md

 # Portainer.io deploy
-Portainer.io extension for Visual Studio Team Services.
+Portainer.io extension for Azure DevOps.

 Currently supported features:
 - Deploy stack (automatically detects if that need to be created or updated)
 - Deploy service (automatically detects if that need to be created or updated)

-Requirements:
-- VSTS agent running on Windows node (because based on PowerShell)

 # Configuring
 Setup service endpoint(s).
 You need at least one service endpoint per Portainer endpoint but you can also have multiple service endpoint for one Portainer endpoint (example if you have multiple teams on Portainer).